yasufum/spp-runner/README.md

 ### SPP

 [SPP](http://www.dpdk.org/browse/apps/spp/)
+is a framework to easily interconnect DPDK applications together, and assign resources dynamically to these applications.
-is a kind of Inter-VM communication technology which is implemented using Intel DPDK.
+It is implemented using Intel DPDK.
 You can configure network path between applications on host and guest VMs with SPP.
 SPP provides not only high-performance connectivity, but also flexibility